ineffableSkillz/Trading-Card-Game-SE-Development-Challenge/README.md

 # Trading Card Game SE Development Challenge

 ## What's this repo all about?
-This repository will hold the code for my Trading Card Market game which will consist of a central cerver and many clients connecting and trading cards.
+This repository will hold the code for my Trading Card Market game which will consist of a central cerver and many clients connecting and trading cards on a **live** stock exchange market.

 The challenge is to create **everything** (including planning) within 24hours, whilst implementing as many good Software Engineering practices, design patterns, javadocs (and so on) as possible to push my Software Engineering abilities to the limit!